verdaux/BookNotes/Phrases/Cool phrases 11.md

 - [ ] Valiant efforts to assimilate
 - [ ] Generous with your time
 - [ ] I doff my hat to you
+- [ ] Free my hips from the chains of Indianness